Lemonochrme/lemonochrme.github.io/_posts/portfolio-insa/2024-12-02-middleware-and-services.md

 [1]:/download/devops-report.pdf

+Prior to this course, I had no background in Service Architecture or understanding of what it means.
+The main concepts like services and microservices were relatively easy to grasp, but the most challenging part of this course was using the Java in the different practical lab we followed.

 ## Software Engineering

 I wrote an entire report on Software Engineering with a focus on DevOps, available here: [Automation and DevOps in the Space Industry: Focus on GitLab-CI][1]